cloudstateio/cloudstate/docs/src/main/paradox/user/deployment/installing.md

 ## Installation requirements

-Installing CloudState requires cluster admin, so that the necessary Custom Resource Definitions (CRD) can be installed, and the necessary roles and role bindings can be created.
+Installing Cloudstate requires cluster admin, so that the necessary Custom Resource Definitions (CRD) can be installed, and the necessary roles and role bindings can be created.

 ## Operator requirements

-The CloudState operator typically gets deployed to its own namespace, for the rest of this guide we will assume that is called `cloudstate`, and needs permissions to manage deployments, services, roles and role bindings in every namespace that it manages CloudState services in.
-CloudState provides a single deployment descriptor, available from the [CloudState GitHub release page](https://github.com/cloudstateio/cloudstate/releases).
+The Cloudstate operator typically gets deployed to its own namespace, for the rest of this guide we will assume that is called `cloudstate`, and needs permissions to manage deployments, services, roles and role bindings in every namespace that it manages Cloudstate services in.
+Cloudstate provides a single deployment descriptor, available from the [Cloudstate GitHub release page](https://github.com/cloudstateio/cloudstate/releases).

 The deployment descriptor is built from the descriptors found in the [operator `deploy` directory](https://github.com/cloudstateio/cloudstate/blob/master/operator/deploy/), and can be modified accordingly if, for example, more fine grained access controls wish to be granted.